 I made Taos Oil Pourer on the potter’s wheel from stoneware clay.
-It has an elegant shape with a ovate body and a long neck which makes a natural area to grasp.
+It has an elegant bottle shape with a squared shoulder and a long neck which makes a natural area to grasp.
 It sits on a flat bottom.
 A balanced pour.
 The silicone cork fits snugly in the neck and will not leak.
-The pourer has a cap.

 I have developed a technique for combining four different glazes that results in a lovely overlapping of surfaces that often reference the natural landscape of Northern New Mexico – Blue for the impossibly blue NM skies.
 Green for the pinon and pastures and sage.
 Cream for the amazing cloud formations.
 And gold for the brilliant sunshine.
 I call this combo ‘Taos” and my technique involves dipping, and pouring, and most recently daubing, blue, green, cream, and gold glazes.